 As the family faces financial struggles, emotional conflicts, and the pressures of keeping up appearances, they come to realize that their differences make them stronger.
 Through humor, heartbreak, and moments of tender connection, The Atypical Family delivers a heartfelt portrayal of family life, showing that while no family is perfect, love and understanding can help them thrive together.

-6. Queen of Tears (2024 Netflix Original): 8.8
+14. Queen of Tears (2024 Netflix Original): 8.8

-Baek Hyun-Woo holds the position of legal director at Queens Group, a prominent conglomerate.
+Hyun-Woo holds the position of legal director at Queens Group, a prominent conglomerate.
 Originating from the village of Yongdu-ri, he is celebrated as a symbol of success within his community.
-Hong Hae-In, on the other hand, is the daughter of the influential family behind Queens Group and is known for her strong presence as the ‘Arrogant Queen’ at Queens Department Store.
+Hae-In, on the other hand, is the daughter of the influential family behind Queens Group and is known for her strong presence as the ‘Arrogant Queen’ at Queens Department Store.

-7. Doctor Slump (2024 Netflix Original): 8.3
+15. Doctor Slump (2024 Netflix Original): 8.3

-Nam Ha-Neul, an anesthesiologist known for her intellect, was labeled a genius in her youth.
+Ha-Neul, an anesthesiologist known for her intellect, was labeled a genius in her youth.
 Devoted solely to her studies and work, she finds herself questioning her happiness and longing for change.
 Their paths intersect during a challenging moment for both, leading to a bond that transcends their past rivalry and evolves into a budding romance.

-8. Captivating the King (2024 Netflix Original): 8.3
+16. Captivating the King (2024 Netflix Original): 8.3

-Lee In is a prince.
+Lee In (Jo Jung-suk) is a prince.
 His older brother is King Lee Sun.
 Vowing loyalty to his older brother, Lee In is taken hostage by the Qing Dynasty.
 But palace intrigue sways King Lee Sun to view his younger brother’s loyalty as betrayal and begins to hate him.

 Lee In endures deep emotional pain because of this.
 Then through twists and turns, Lee In becomes the king himself.
 He wears the crown with political strength but finds himself on less certain gound personally and emotionally.

-When Kang Hee Soo was gaining fame as an unknown Go player, she met Prince Lee In and fell in love.
+When Kang Hee Soo (Son Hyun-joo) was gaining fame as an unknown Go player, she met Prince Lee In and fell in love.
 Through a vortex of fate, she becomes a spy.
 She approaches King Lee In to get her revenge.

-9. Gyeongseong Creature (2023 Netflix Original): 8.4
+17. Gyeongseong Creature (2023 Netflix Original): 8.4

 A sci-fi period thriller with irresistibly charismatic leads blends many genres impressively.
 Be warned, however, that this suspenseful action periodic drama is one of Netflix’s most bingeable shows.

-10. Welcome to Samdal-ri (2023 Netflix Original): 8.6
+18. Welcome to Samdal-ri (2023 Netflix Original): 8.6

 After a scandal shakes her world, a famous and celebrated photographer takes an unexpected detour from her demanding life in Seoul and returns to her long-avoided hometown on Jeju Island.
 There, she bumps into childhood friends, a first love and discovers how deep roots can go.